Executive Committee

 Kelly K. Nichols, OD, MSPH, PhD

-Assistant Professor-Clinical
+Associate Professor-Clinical

 College of Optometry